cphillips13/cphillips13/README.md

     Currently Learning:
     🟪 TypeScript

-Some of my current projects include:
+:writing_hand: Some of my current projects include:

     🟪Taking in data from the RobotEvents API to rank VEX Teams and predict match outcomes and the outcome of a tournament.
     🟪Creating a way for the GULLS VEXU Robotics team to program autonomous routines using a graphical UI to push code